Best 5 Balanced Diet Secrets Doctors Want You to Know

 Life moves fast, and we often eat just as quickly.
 Eating too fast can make you miss your body’s signals, causing you to eat too much.

-Stop between bites.
-Set your fork down, drink some water, or chat a little.
-This lets your body know when you have had enough to eat.
+Stop between bites and set your fork down.
+Drink some water and let your body know when you have had enough to eat.

-While having lunch with my colleagues, I noticed something important.
-Eating slowly helped my digestion and gave me more energy for the rest of the day.
-Portion control with a balanced diet does not mean eating less,it means eating smarter.
+I notice that eating slowly help with my digestion for the rest of the day.
+Portion control over a balanced diet does not mean eating less, it means eating smarter.

 Fiber keeps your digestive system strong, but many people forget to include it in their meals.

 Fiber comes in two types: soluble and insoluble.
-Each type helps your body in different ways, and both are important.
+Each type helps your body in separate ways, and both are important.

-- Soluble fiber mixes with water in your stomach and forms a soft gel.
+• Soluble fiber mixes with water in your stomach and forms a soft gel.
 It slows digestion and keeps your blood sugar steady.
-You can find it in oats, apples, and beans.

-- Insoluble fiber sweeps your intestines clean, moving waste along.
-You can gain it by eating vegetables, nuts, and whole grains.
+• Insoluble fiber sweeps your intestines clean, moving waste along.

 Eat fiber-rich foods from both types, such as putting chia seeds in your smoothie and roasting broccoli for dinner, to keep your diet balanced.